caljoseph/stridestories/README.md

 ### Multiple functional React components
     Every one of my pages, excepting about has some react components!
 The most interesting ones are on the blog where I built in some new functionality to edit blog information and store/retrieve that from the database.
 ### React router
-    My app.jsx indeed routes the components based on the navigation bar
+    My app.tsx indeed routes the components based on the navigation bar
 ### React hooks
     I learned a lot here, having to use useState, useEffect, useRef to make everything work.
 It is nice to replace all my variables with useStates.
 Take a look at the blog if you want to see all that I did but this was a big learning experience to remake everything from the ground up